 Vend has variable payment plans that can be cancelled whenever you want which is a great value add for the smaller business still trying to find its feet.
 It also has a variety of different types of pricing so you can pick the solution that best suits your budget.

 Vend, like TouchBistro, isn’t usable on Android devices so expect to invest in Apple gizmos if you want to eke out the most value from your investment.
 It includes offline features so you can confidently operate while you are offline, and it has a rich roster of features to pick from overall.
 Like QuickBooks POS it grows with businesses of different sizes so you can start out small and work your way towards big.

-- Read the full review: Vend
+Read our full Vend POS review.

 What is a POS system?

 You may think a point-of-sale system is just a cash register, but the best ones do much more than facilitate sales with your customers.
 The best POS systems can function as a hub for your entire business.

 Typical POS systems have hardware that lets you ring up orders, including a barcode scanner, credit card reader, cash register and receipt printer.
 Modern POS systems include much more, though.
 For example, they include tools for inventory tracking, sales tracking, employee management and customer management.
 You can purchase each of these tools individually, but you save money by bundling them into a POS system.